JakovFreund/tabletop-assistant/tasks.md

 ### LOW PRIORITY IDEAS FOR LATER
+- have premade scenes (ex.
+Cave, Room, Dark Room, Outside Night, Outside Day) with stuff like lighting premade
 - players roll investigation checks on combat start for each new creature type to see their stats and abilities in combat (like homm4 few, band, scores...), on failed roll -> statuseffects and stats greyed out
 - add icons to statuseffects, spells, abilities
 - add Artificer class
 - convert to 5.5e
+- move SpellData, StatusEffects and similar to json
 - modify high level spells with a high material cost (or which the spell consumes) to have some sort of penalty/limitation so PCs can't spam them
 - keep monster AC secret (TODO maybe reveal it either on hit or if a character has some proficiency when he gets closer) instead describe the armour that he is wearing and maybe his class
+- the ability to generate a character sheet A4 pdf (print them out before session) if somebody doesnt have a phone

 ### Windows Hard link command